Undergraduate Business Program

 Closing the Loop (Continuous Improvement)

-By analyzing the data generated by the assurance of learning (AoL) process, the Huntsman School has been able to make changes to curricula that have had an impact on student learning.
-Some of these changes have been large, structural changes such as targeted acquisition of certain faculty or curriculum changes; others have been small--at the individual course or instructor level.
-Full "Closing the Loop" details for each measurement are available in the Outcomes Data section, however, a few of the more recent results include:
+By analyzing the data generated by the assurance of learning (AoL) process, the Huntsman School has been able to make changes to curricula that have had a positive impact on student learning and development.
+Some of these changes have been large, structural changes such as targeted hiring of faculty or curriculum changes, others have been more modest, at the individual course or instructor level.
+Full "Closing the Loop" details for each measurement are available in the Outcomes Data section, however, a few of the more recent improvements include

 - Data acquired from the previously taught Legal and Ethical Environment of Business course suggested that the focus of the course had increasingly shifted towards ethics, resulting in gaps in student knowledge of the legal environment of business.
 This led to the repositioning of the course explicitly around Business Law.
 In addition, the Foundations of Business and Leadership course was introduced and uses ethics to frame discussion of the interface between business and society.

 - Changes in the finance component of the business acumen resulted from data suggesting that students did not have a firm grasp of certain basic finance principles.
 In response, the two corresponding courses were expanded from two to three credits and repositioned, the first course emphasizing basic principles and tools and the second focusing on applied financial decision making.

 - Data indicating gaps in MBA students’ abilities to apply key concepts led to the development of Excel based assignments in profit planning and forecasting, and changes in how valuation, analytics, and strategic planning were taught and student performance evaluated.

 - Changes in the MHR program in the coverage of certain statistical tools, orientation practices related to ethical standards, and projects in the compensation course resulted from assessment data.
 Interview and assessment data from admissions processes were also used to improve measures of employability.